Subject: Employee Protection of Data

 The UMS Information Policy and Standards identify a number of controls to be employed to safeguard data.
 The following are some basic practices.

-- Make a concerted effort to understand what Compliant Data is in your control and possession at all times.
+- Make a concerted effort to understand what Restricted and Confidential Data is in your control and possession at all times.

-- Share Compliant Data only with those who have a need to know.
-This includes limiting voice discussions, orienting computer screens away from those not authorized and quickly retrieving documents that are printed on copy machines, fax machines and printers.
+- Share Restricted and Confidential Data only with those who have a need to know.
+This includes limiting who can hear voice and desktop video discussions, orienting computer screens away from those not authorized and using secure print features or quickly retrieving documents that are printed on copy machines, fax machines and printers.

-- Use extreme caution when handling certain types of Compliant Data as some data is highly targeted for theft and its loss could severely impact the University.
+- Use extreme caution when handling Restricted data, as such data is highly targeted for theft and its loss could severely impact the University and the people to which this data is connected.
 Examples of such data are social security numbers, driver’s license numbers, bank account numbers, and credit card numbers.
-This type of data must be encrypted when stored on a computing device, and only stored on such a device with department head approval.
+This type of data must be stored on an encrypted computing device, and only stored on such a device with department head approval.

-- Use cross-cut shredders to destroy compliant documents.
+- Use cross-cut shredders or approved destruction services to destroy restricted documents.
 For electronic documents, typical file deletion does not erase data from a computer hard drive.
 There are secure file deletion tools that overwrite disk space to render electronic files unreadable.

-For individuals who want guidance on how to implement or perform technical aspects of this APL, such guidance can be found at the Office of Information Security web site.
+For individuals who want guidance on how to implement or perform technical aspects of this APL, such guidance can be found at the Information Technology Security/Privacy web site.